isabella232/yubico-auth-tree-node/README.md

 *Node Settings:*

 * User verification requirement: set to DISCOURAGED.
 This will disable the PIN prompt for WebAuthn.
 If this was set to PREFERRED or REQUIRED the user will be prompted to enter a PIN before proceeding, this would turn the flow into multi-factor authentication.
 * Authentication attachment: set to CROSS_PLATFORM.
 This will instruct the browser to prompt for a YubiKey.
 If it is set to UNSPECIFIED the user may be prompted for a platform authenticator such as Windows Hello on a Windows 10 device.
-If not set correctly this may cause the user to not register a YubiKey.
+If not set correctly this may cause the user to unintentionally register a platform authenticator when they thought they were registering a YubiKey.
 * Limit registration: set to enabled.
 This helps the user experience by only being able to register a YubiKey once.
 If not enabled a user may think they are registering a backup YubiKey, which is a best practice, when they are really registering the same YubiKey again.

 Reference [WebAuthn Registration Node](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/#auth-node-webauthn-registration)